TinkurLab/3D-Printing/README.md

 ## Drivers and Firmware

-See https://github.com/TinkurLab/3D-Printing (or backups in /drivers in this repo).
+See https://github.com/TinkurLab/3D-Printing or backups in /drivers in this repo.

 ## Settings